Follow these tips to ensure you stay safe and out of harms way on the job site! This Blog talks hi vis, PPE, safety footwear and more.

 Whether it be a tiny cut, or nasty gash, an up to date first aid kit should always be readily available.
 You never know what type of accident you could face on a construction site each day, therefore being prepared is the best option.
 A typical first aid kit could include things such as disinfectant, painkillers, bandages and gauze.

 Dust extractors can protect you from potential harmful debris and dust particles that when inhaled regularly, could lead to respiratory illnesses.
-For a full in depth analysis on this, check out our blog post: https://www.toolstop.co.uk/blog/m-class-dust-extraction-why-you-need-it-and-what-it-means/
+For a full in depth analysis on why you should use an M Class Dust Extractor, check out our blog post.

 Beware of any electrical equipment.
 Power tools or power lines with high voltages can be fatal to construction workers.
 Inspecting your tools and equipment regularly will alert you of any faults.
 It is important that you are over cautious when using corded power tools on the job site, as these can easily be tripped over or in extreme circumstances, cut through.

-Always make sure you are staying safe on the job site.
+If so, you should now be on track for a safe and healthy working environment.
+Health & Safety is absolutely essential on the site.
 Look out for others, and if you notice they are doing something wrong, help them!
-After all, it could be a lifesaver!
 Have we missed anything?
 Let us know if there are any other essential steps you follow on the site to keep you and your colleagues safe!